SidBaines/ricochet-robots-rl/docs/rr_base_prompt.md

 ## Documentation
 ### Overview
-In the main repository, there is a `README.md` where we store the overall current status of the project, including pointers to further documentation where appropriate.
+In the main repository, there is a `README.md` where we store the overall current status of the project, including pointers to further documentation where appropriate. **You should read this**.

 ### Current task
-Relevant context for the current task will be kept in a `WorkInProgress.md` file.
+Relevant context for the current task will be kept in a `WorkInProgress.md` file. **You should also read this**.

 ### Previously completed steps
 A folder called ProgressNotes will contain, for each implemented feature, both a concise & detailed summary of the implemented feature and a review of the status of the feature (including any remaining tasks or uncertainties).